Don't miss out - BYDFi new user bonus is now LIVE! Join BYDFi & unlock up to $2,000 in rewards. Claim Bonus! 🎁

 A Ledger Nano S Plus review would be quite incomplete without mentioning Ledger Live.

-If you’re unaware, Ledger Live is the user interface part of the Ledger hardware wallets.
-It’s a piece of software that you install on your computer or smartphone, when you receive your Ledger wallet in the mail.
+If you’re unaware, Ledger Live is a companion app that acts as an additional user interface for the Ledger hardware wallets.
+It’s a piece of software that you install on your computer or smartphone when you receive your Ledger wallet in the mail.

 So, what about it - how is the Ledger Live interface special?

-Well, for starters, Ledger Live is arguebly one of the best-designed wallet interfaces on the current market.
-It’s very modern, optimized, and sleek - everything is aesthetically-pleasing to look at, and the navigation of the interface is intuitive.
+Well, for starters, Ledger Live is arguably one of the best-designed wallet interfaces on the current market.
+It’s very modern, optimized, and sleek - everything is aesthetically pleasing to look at, and the navigation of the interface is intuitive.

-On top of that, an amazing feature of Ledger Live (also one that not many user Ledger Nano S Plus reviews will tell you about) is the fact that the platform is both very beginner-friendly, but at the same time, catered around professional users, as well.
+On top of that, an amazing feature of Ledger Live (also one that not many Ledger Nano S Plus reviews will tell you about) is the fact that the platform is both very beginner-friendly, but at the same time, catered to professional users.

-Following that, as I’ve mentioned earlier in the Ledger Nano S Plus review, there’s also a mobile version of the interface available to be used, as well.
-It’s simplified, and won’t offer users all of the niche features that are available on desktop, however, all of the core functions are available, either way - trading, sending, storing crypto, balance checks, and so on.
+Following that, as I’ve mentioned earlier in the Ledger Nano S Plus review, there’s also a mobile version of the interface available to be used.
+While it may look simplified, it still offers all of the essential features available on the desktop version.
+These include trading, sending, storing crypto, balance checks, and so on.

-All of that being said, Ledger Live is available with all of the hardware wallets offered and sold by the company - the new Ledger Nano S Plus included.
-So, in addition to an awesome crypto wallet, you will receive the opportunity to use a superbly-designed, high-end UI, too.
+All of that being said, Ledger Live is available with all of the hardware wallets offered by the company - the new Ledger Nano S Plus included.
+So, in addition to an awesome crypto wallet, you will receive the opportunity to use a superbly designed, high-end UI, too.
 Great stuff!

 A Reliable and Secure Crypto Wallet